portableant/museologi.st/README.md

 ```
 This aliases to `gh-pages -d public` and will deploy the site to the `gh-pages` branch of the repository.

+### :mechanical_arm: Automation via actions

+This site is automatically built and deployed using GitHub actions.
+The workflow is in `.github/workflows/deploy-on-commit.yml` and
+is triggered on push to the `main` branch.

 ## License